fordoelgordo/CS100-RShell/README.md

   * Child of ExecuteCommand, implements all executables associated with the PATH environment variable utilizing execvp(), waitpid() and fork()
 * TestExecute
   * Child of ExecuteCommand, implements the "test" functionality which tests for the existence of a file or directory utilizing the stat() function.
 This class also implements the abstract command "[]" which the user can pass to instantitate a "test" command.
 This class checks for user-passed flags (-e, -d, -f) and analyzes the existence of the file or directory accordingly utilizing the S_ISREG and S_ISDIR functions.
 Assumes that if no flag is expressely passed, default to the -e flag
+* InRedirect
+  * Child of ExecuteCommand, implements input redirection via dup() and dup2()
+* OutRedirect
+  * Child of ExecuteCommand, implement output redirection via dup and dup2()
+* Pipe
+  * Child of ExecuteCommand, handles chained executables using pipe() as well as input and output redirection chained together with |
 * Parser
   * Has parse() method which parses a user-entered string and returns a vector<string> which the ExecuteCommand subclasses can utilize to execute commands.
 The parse method accounts for the precedence operators, comments (#), quotation marks (" ") and connectors (&& || ;)
   * Has execute() method which takes the vector<string> of parsed user input and executes the entered commands